Contact

 A much-anticipated category every year, the Chef of the Year 2026 award is presented to a chef who is shaping the culinary landscape of today and tomorrow.
 Discover the nominees without further ado.

 Six categories distinguish the most promising talents on the gastronomic scene, identified by Gault&Millau.
-Four chefs have stood out for their creativity, vision and expertise, and are now in the running for the Cuisinier de l'Année 2026 trophy.
+Four chefs have distinguished themselves through their creativity, vision and savoir-faire, and are now in the running for the Cuisinier de l'Année 2026 trophy.

 Stéphanie Le Quellec, of La Scène restaurant in Paris